 If you prefer to have a connection with nature, the Waterfront Botanical Gardens in Louisville is now open.

-And then there’s all the new food options in our counties!
+And then there are all the new food options in our counties!
 Pick one or more of these fantastic eateries to power up for the next adventure.

 New Albany has a wide variety of new restaurants and bars.
 Good luck picking from these tasty selections!
-We offer charcuterie from Board and You; Standard Plate and Pour for craft cocktails, craft beer and burgers; Boomtown Kitchen for burgers and salads; fans of the Fistful of Tacos food truck now have a set location for their taco fix; The Earl offers craft cocktails and charcuterie; Our Lady of Perpetual Hops offers board games and local craft beer in a relaxed atmosphere.
-Depending on your craving, we recommend Uncommon Cups & Cones for ice cream, and Level Up Bakery for pastries.
+We offer charcuterie from Board and You; Boomtown Kitchen for burgers and salads; fans of the Fistful of Tacos food truck now have a set location for their taco fix; The Earl offers craft cocktails and charcuterie; Our Lady of Perpetual Hops offers board games and local craft beer in a relaxed atmosphere.
+Depending on your craving, we recommend Uncommon Cups & Cones for ice cream, and Adrienne's Bakery for pastries.